KacperKozak/light-trails/README.md

 ])
 ```

-Assume we want to run them one after the other, let's use `sequence` function.
+Assume we want to run them one after anther, let's use `sequence` function.

 ```ts
 const combinedTrails = sequence([bodyTrail, fadeInTrail])
 ```

-Now we have a single trail so we can finally run our trail using a controller as it was before:
+Now we have a single trail so we can finally run it using a controller as before:

 ```ts
 const animation = lightTrails(combinedTrails)